Successful project managers have a common trait – they identify and manage risks. Let's look at seven tools and techniques to identify risks.

 There are numerous ways to identify risks.
 Project managers may want to use a combination of these techniques.
 For example, the project team may review a checklist in one of their weekly meetings and review assumptions in a subsequent meeting.
 Here are seven of my favorite risk identification techniques:

 Variety is the spice of life.
 One sure way to have an unengaged team is to use the same risk identification technique repeatedly.
-Mixing it up occasionally will help your team think in new ways and improve the identification process.
+Additionally, mixing it up occasionally will help your team think in new ways and improve the identification process.

 Take note of these risk identification mistakes:

 Consider reviewing this article and refine the risk identification strategy for your current or upcoming projects.
-Capture the approach in your Risk Management Plan.
+Additionally, capture the approach in your Risk Management Plan.